-Health care facilities should ensure RN staffing levels meet the changing needs and acuity of the laboring woman and her fetus throughout the intrapartum period.
-Electronic fetal heart monitoring is not a substitute for appropriate professional nursing care and support of women in labor.
-Perinatal nurses are most often the primary health care professionals responsible for FHM.
+Electronic fetal heart monitoring is not a substitute for appropriate, professional, nursing care and support of women in labor.
+Perinatal RNs are responsible for FHM, and this responsibility may not be delegated to personnel without requisite assessment skills and scope of practice.
+Health care facilities should ensure that RN staffing levels are appropriate for the volume and acuity of their patient populations.
 AWHONN's Guidelines for Professional Registered Nurse Staffing for Perinatal Units (2010) outlines specific staffing recommendations for administering FHM.
-These guidelines, other relevant recommendations from professional associations and organizations, and state and federal regulations should be incorporated into FHM policies and procedures and unit operations.
+These guidelines, other relevant recommendations from professional associations and organizations, and state and federal regulations should be incorporated into FHM policies, procedures, and unit operations.

-Registered nurses and other health care professionals should use the standardized, descriptive terms of the National Institute of Child Health and Human Development (NICHD) to communicate and document FHR characteristics (e.g., baseline rate, variability, decelerations, and accelerations) (Macones, Hankins, Spong, Hauth, & Moore, 2008).
-Effective communication and collaboration among health care professionals is central to providing quality care and optimizing patient outcomes.
+Registered nurses and other health care professionals should use the standardized, descriptive terms set forth by the National Institute of Child Health and Human Development to communicate and document FHR characteristics (e.g., baseline rate, variability, decelerations, and accelerations; Macones, Hankins, Spong, Hauth, & Moore, 2008).
+Effective communication and collaboration among health care professionals are central to providing quality care and optimizing patient outcomes.
 Policies, procedures, protocols, and practice guidelines that promote collegiality among health care professionals should be used in every facility.

-It is within the scope of practice of the nurse to implement customary interventions in response to FHM data and clinical assessment.
-Interprofessional policies should support the RN in making decisions regarding fetal monitoring practice, intervening independently when appropriate to maternal and/or fetal condition, and identifying appropriate mechanisms to use if there is a difference of opinion regarding the interpretation of fetal monitoring data or the woman's plan of care.
-These policies, used to safeguard the best interests of the woman, her fetus, and all members of the health care team, should also clearly describe the facility's chain of resolution (also referred to as chain of command) and adhere to state regulations.
+Implementation of customary interventions in response to FHM data and clinical assessment is within the scope of practice of the RN.
+Interprofessional policies should support the RN in making decisions regarding fetal monitoring practice, intervening independently when appropriate to maternal and/or fetal condition, and identifying appropriate mechanisms to use if there is a difference of opinion regarding interpretation of fetal monitoring data or a woman's plan of care.
+These policies, used to safeguard the best interests of the woman, her fetus, and all members of the health care team, should clearly describe the facility's chain of communication for escalation of any unresolved concerns and adhere to state regulations.